slayerjk/data-to-fudo/README.md

 # data-to-fudo
 This script automatizes routine of adding Accounts, Servers, Safes, Operators to FUDO PAM

 Use for FUDO PAM 5.4 and later!
+Can use legacy API(login/pass, check project_statyc.py.

 Data to Fudo